 Issues that came to the fore following the attacks and are covered in this archive include freedom of expression; the relationship between state, religion and society; respect for other beliefs and perspectives; inequality; and the disenfranchisement of individuals and communities.

-This archive, created by the European Languages Division, contains a wide array of materials and perspectives from individuals with a range of political positions and social backgrounds.
+This archive, curated by Lidia Uziel, Head of Americas, Europe, and Oceania Division and build in collaboration with Harvard librarians, faculty members, and students, contains a wide array of materials and perspectives from individuals with a range of political positions and social backgrounds.

 Though the events and later protests were concentrated in France, extensive media coverage drew global attention.
 "Je suis Charlie" ("I am Charlie") or "Je ne suis pas Charlie" ("I am not Charlie") became international expressions of adhesion to or distance from the stance attributed to Charlie Hebdo on religion in general and to Islam in particular.